 - 1. Auction for close-out of Defaulter's positions: CCIL is considering introducing the possibility of auctioning trades of the defaulter. - 2.
 Default classification: CCIL will categorize the event of default into large and small default depending on the impact to other clearing market participants.
 The classification may be based on the amount involved at a netted position level as compared to the aggregate net outstanding positions being cleared in the institutional segment of the market.
-Based on a pre-decided scale, a default may be classified based on such ratio and a subsequent course of action be adopted. - Committee of Clearing Participations for Default Handling: For large-sized defaults, CCIL is proposing to form a Committee of Clearing Participants.
+Based on a pre-decided scale, a default may be classified based on such ratio and a subsequent course of action be adopted. - 3.
+Committee of Clearing Participations for Default Handling: For large-sized defaults, CCIL is proposing to form a Committee of Clearing Participants.
 This committee will advise CCIL on handling large-sized defaults and will assist CCIL on close-out positions either through direct sale or auction. - 4.
 Segment-wise approach: The default handling in each segment is different as the default of a market participant for each segment should be handled separately.
 However, a clearing participant may default in more than one segment.
 CCIL is proposing to handle such defaults at a consolidated level instead of through a segment-based approach. - 5.
 Compression of Portfolio of defaulter or of all (including non-defaulters): CCIL is proposing a mandatory compression of trades of all clearing participants before the default process begins. - 6.
 Sale of positions in the market: In the instance of a small-sized and medium-sized default, CCIL may choose to close-out such positions through a sale in the market either through its anonymous trading systems or through a private sale by inviting quotes from at least three of the large non-defaulting clearing participants.
 The residual positions may be closed out following the approach as described in paragraph 2.5.5 of the Consultation Paper.
 In the instance of a large-sized default, the Default Management Committee of clearing participants may be shown the portfolio of the defaulted clearing participant.
 This Committee, in consultation with CCIL, may be required to decide on the auction size of the defaulter's portfolio.
 This Committee may also decide to sell the defaulter's portfolio in the market based on pre-determined rules and via the anonymous trading systems of CCIL. - 7.
 Auction Model: All non-defaulting clearing participants will have an obligation to bid in the auction and buy positions up to a portion of the auctioned position that is equal to the ratio of their contributions to the default fund for the segment to the total contributions of non-defaulting clearing participants to the same default fund.
 For each tranche, CCIL will declare a minimum price based on its MTM price. - 8.
 Positions carried forward: If some positions of the defaulter could not be immediately closed-out in the market or through the auction, such positions will be carried forward. - 9.
-Residual Loss from Default: Any loss not recovered from the handling of a default will be met in terms of the Default Waterfall described in the respective segment.
+Residual Loss from Default: Any loss not recovered from the handling of a default will be met in terms of the Default Waterfall described in the respective segment. - On July 17, 2015, CCIL issued a Consultation Paper on Integrated Risk Information System (CCIL IRIS): Additional Functionalities.
+This Consultation Paper considers additional functionalities to be included in CCIL's web based real time application called CCIL IRIS which provides information ot members related to among others, their liquidity exposures, margin and collateral related information, contributions to default fund, iimposition of margin and settlement status of trades in different segments.